c-neto/carlosneto.dev/blog/2026/2026-07-09-workstation-setup-kubernetes-exams.md

 # Workstation Setup for Kubernetes Exams (CKA/CKAD/CKS)

-Saving time is one of the most important factors for passing the Linux Foundation Kubernetes certification exams.
-The Kubernetes hands-on exams are performed on remote Ubuntu instances running an XFCE desktop environment, and the remote connection can be quite slow.
-Therefore, configuring `vim` and creating useful `kubectl` aliases can significantly improve your speed when interacting with the cluster and editing Kubernetes manifests.
+Time management is one of the most critical factors for passing the Linux Foundation Kubernetes certification exams.
+The CKA, CKAD, and CKS are hands-on exams conducted on remote Ubuntu instances running the XFCE desktop environment, where network latency and the remote desktop experience can slow you down.

+This guide walks through the workstation optimizations I use to work more efficiently during the exam, including Vim configuration, Bash keybindings, shell aliases, and other tweaks that help reduce friction and save valuable time.

 > <i class="fa-solid fa-circle-info"></i> _The exam Linux instances have limited internet access.
 Therefore, you should memorize your setup because you won't be able to search for it during the exam._